-Grading is based on a continuous evaluation of assignments and end-semester exams.
+Grading is based on a continuous evaluation of assignments and end-semester examinations.

 The weightage for each is indicated in the evaluation section of this document.
-The student's hand book will be sent to the students by e-mail and also will be made available online for the information of the students.
-The grades that can be awarded along with their equivalent numerical points are given below.
+The student's hand book will be sent to the students by e-mail and also made available online for the information of the students.
+The grades along with their equivalent numerical points are given below.